 Let’s explore some of the options in virtual tour technology:

-Tools like zInspector, traditionally used for property inspections, can stitch together 360-degree images to create a virtual tour.
-Property managers can capture images of the home for the inspection and then use that footage for marketing photos and virtual tours.
+- Tools like zInspector, traditionally used for property inspections, can stitch together 360-degree images to create a virtual tour.
+Property managers can capture images of the home for the inspection, then use that footage for marketing photos and virtual tours.
 It’s a cost-effective way to do more with your inspection time and resources, especially if you’re already using those tools.

 Drawbacks to Consider With Virtual Tours

 - Consider cost.
-Higher end software like Matterport requires the use of a camera that can cost between a few hundred dollars and a few thousand dollars.
+Higher-end software like Matterport requires the use of a camera that can cost between a few hundred and a few thousand dollars.
 If you’re going to buy a camera, you’ll have to budget for accessories like a tripod, rotating mount, and camera bag as well.
-If you’d rather not buy your own equipment, you can use outside services like HomeJab or Planomatic who can take the videos for you.
-Prices for these services vary, but you could be looking at anywhere from $150 – $300 per listing.
+If you’d rather not buy your own equipment, you can use outside services like HomeJab or Planomatic, who can take the videos for you.
+Prices for these services vary, but you could be looking at anywhere from $150 to $300 per listing.

 - Tours may go unseen.
 The truth is, most listing sites don’t highlight virtual tours yet.
 Apartments.com highlights virtual tours better than most, and Zillow will highlight any homes with a virtual tour created in their Zillow 3D Home app.
-That’s why in order to make your efforts worth it, you’ll want to make sure you showing scheduler supports your virtual tours and highlights them appropriately.
-Tenant Turner adds your virtual tour link on the front page of the rental information and can include it as a link on your website if you’re using the listings widget.
+That’s why, in order to make your efforts worth it, you’ll want to make sure that your showing scheduler supports your virtual tours and highlights them appropriately.
+Tenant Turner adds your virtual tour link on the front page of the rental information, and can include it as a link on your website if you’re using the listings widget.
 If you’re not partnering with the right technology, your tours could easily be missed.